-Mindfullness is traditionally an Eastern religious practice in which the breath and body are used as tools to slow the mind and expand our awareness of the here and now in our lives.
-The techniques of Mindfullness, have been tested by scientists around the globe and are now used in mainstream Healthcare and also becoming part of mainstream Education.
-The practice of mindfullness helps with managing stress, thoughts and emotions.
+Mindfulness is traditionally an eastern religious practice in which the breath and body are used as tools to slow the mind and expand our awareness of the here and now in our lives.
+The techniques of Mindfulness, have been tested by scientists around the globe and are now used in mainstream healthcare and also becoming part of mainstream Education.
+The practice of mindfulness helps with managing stress, thoughts and emotions.

-I often use Mindfullness in counselling sessions as and when required.
-However, for those who choose to learn more and engage more with the practice of Mindfullness alone can also book one to one sessions.
+I often use Mindfulness in counselling sessions as and when required.
+However, for those who choose to learn more and engage more with the practice of Mindfulness alone can also book one to one sessions.